Breathwork for addiction in Costa Mesa, California

 The more active we are, the more CO2 our body builds up.
 That’s why we take deep breaths during strenuous exercise.
 Stress and anxiety also add to this build-up.

 Physical and psychological stress in people dealing with addiction or alcoholism can see significant trouble here.
-Factor in respiratory suppression many of these drugs cause and there’s a perfect storm for unbalanced breathing habits—especially when going through the early stages of sobriety.
+Factor in the respiratory suppression that many of these drugs cause, and there’s a perfect storm for unbalanced breathing habits—especially when going through the early stages of sobriety.

 The good thing is breathing can be a conscious connected activity.
 Learning and practicing new breathing techniques can strengthen an addict’s self-control and lower anxiety the distance from drugs and alcohol causes them.
 This control can help addicts face realities of the real world.